hanizamaslan/IGROW-FARMING/README.md

 2. MySQL - pip install mysqlclient
 3. Pillow - pip install pillow

-To run the program, open files and at the link type cmd Using cmd
+To run the program, open files and at the link type cmd to open command prompt (cmd)

+Using cmd type the command:

 command:- 1. python -m venv env
           2. env\Scripts\activate